 Since there is a limit on the command line length (511 bytes) accepted by bscan, if you have too many Volumes, you will need to manually create a bootstrap file.
-See the Bootstrap chapter of this manual for more details, in particular the section entitled Bootstrap for bscan.
+See the Restoring Files with the Bootstrap File chapter (chapter 45 on page 359) of the Bacula Community Main Manual, in particular the section entitled Bootstrap for bscan (section 45.2 on page 362).
 Basically, the .bsr file for the above example might look like:

-'''

-Volume=Vol001

-Volume=Vol002

-Volume=Vol003
+Volume=Vol001 Volume=Vol002 Volume=Vol003

-'''